splunk/public-o11y-docs/get-started/tutorials/collector-configuration-tutorial/about-collector-config-tutorial.rst

    collector-config-tutorial-apply
    collector-config-tutorial-troubleshoot

+The Splunk Distribution of OpenTelemetry Collector is a distribution of OpenTelemetry Collector that includes :ref:`otel-components`, installers, and default settings so that it's ready to work with Splunk Observability Cloud.

 Follow this tutorial for a walkthrough of configuring the Splunk Distribution of OpenTelemetry Collector to collect telemetry in common situations.

 .. raw:: html